Future of Manufacturing in Europe (FOME)

 - Review of dual apprenticeship programmes in the EU and selected competing world regions, identifying good practices

-- Born globals and international supply chains
+- Born globals and supply chains

 - Quantitative scenarios for the future of manufacturing